Arizona's 1st congressional district: History

 When Arizona was first divided into congressional districts as a result of the 1950 census, the 1st district comprised all of Maricopa County, home to Phoenix, while the rest of the state was in the 2nd district.
 In a mid-decade redistricting resulting from Wesberry v.
 Sanders in 1967, the 1st was cut back to eastern Phoenix and most of what became the East Valley.

 Over the years, the 1st's share of Phoenix was gradually reduced due to the area's explosive growth in the second half of the 20th century.
 However, it remained based in the East Valley until Arizona picked up two seats in the 2000 U.S. census.
 The old 1st essentially became the 6th district, while a new 1st district was created to serve most of the state outside of Phoenix and Tucson.

-During its time in the East Valley, the 1st district was represented by some of Arizona’s most prominent representatives, including John Jacob Rhodes, the House Minority Leader during the Nixon administration, who was succeeded by John McCain, a future senator and presidential nominee.
+During its time in the East Valley, the 1st district was represented by some of Arizona’s most prominent lawmakers, including John Jacob Rhodes, the House Minority Leader during the Nixon administration, who was succeeded by John McCain, a future senator and presidential nominee.
+Jeff Flake, another future Senator, held the district during the final term as the East Valley district.

 After the 2012 redistricting, the Hopi reservation was drawn into the 1st district; it had previously been included within the 2nd district.
 Also included were some northern suburbs of Tucson that had been in the 8th, as well as a tiny section of Phoenix itself near the Gila River Indian Community.
 Meanwhile, heavily Republican Prescott, the old 1st's largest city, and much of surrounding Yavapai County were drawn into the new, heavily Republican 4th district.
-The district was now considered to be significantly more competitive for Democrats, who held the seat without interruption for a decade.
+The district was then considered to be significantly more competitive for Democrats, who held the seat without interruption for a decade.

 In the 2022 redistricting, this district essentially became the 2nd district, while the 1st was redrawn to cover most of the territory in the 6th district.
-It now covers Northeastern Maricopa County, east of I-17 and north of Az-202 along the Salt River.
+It covers Northeastern Maricopa County, east of I-17 and north of Az-202 along the Salt River.
 It includes the northeastern suburbs of Phoenix, Scottsdale, Paradise Valley, Cave Creek, Carefree, Fountain Hills, Rio Verde, and the Fort McDowell Yavapai Nation.
 That district, in turn, had been the 4th district from 1973 to 2003, and then the 3rd district from 2003 to 2013.